Kasap Merah – The Natural Ice-Cream Durian Dessert

 Because of the novelty with this cultivar, many farms have their harvests fully booked way before the durians are even ready to fall off the tree.

-The speed of which it is best consumed after the drop to enjoy the optimal flavour also means that growers are more than willing to take on their reservations to lessen their risks.
+The speed of which it is best consumed after the drop to enjoy the optimal flavour also means that growers are more than willing to take on these reservations to lessen their risks.

 However, I have often seen stores able to secure a good supply of it because of their networks.
 But they typically sell out very fast after advertising their inventory.